The First Fleet First European Settlers Arrive in Australia

 In Britain convicts had no rights, and Sinclair boasted that a criminal could not sue him in a court of law.
 Unfortunately for Sinclair the court in Australia thought otherwise and ordered that Sinclair pay restitution to Henry and Susannah Kable for the stolen goods.
 This was a clear indication that the new colony was on the path to a more egalitarian and democratic society than the mother country.

 Henry Kable went on to become a successful businessman and landowner in the new colony.

 Terra nullis is a Latin term from ancient Roman law, meaning "nobody's land".
 Many European colonialists and imperialists conveniently adopted this concept to justify the occupation of foreign lands they settled in.
-Because the native aborigines were hunter gathers and did not engage in farming and have permanent settlements; the British conveniently declared them to be uncivilised and not owning any land.
+Because the native Aboriginals were hunter gathers and did not have permanent settlements; the British conveniently declared them to be uncivilised and not owning any land.
 On this premise they declared that all land in the new colony was Crown Land.
 That is; public land owned by the British government.

 First Distribution of Land

 In order to expand the colony and make it self-sufficient the government actively gave away crown land to ex-convicts and marines on the proviso that they demonstrated that it would be used for some productive purpose.
 Because of this condition of use, only small parcels of land were distributed in the first five years or so of settlement.

 The first land grant was issued on the 3 January 1792 to Isaac Archer and John Colethread in the area of today's City of Ryde.
 Contrary to folklore it was not James Ruse who had been the first person to successfully grow a crop of wheat in the harsh environment of the new colony.
 James Ruse was, however, the first registrant in the New South Wales Lands Registry.
 (James Ruse had been sentenced to 7 years prison for breaking and entering and transported to Australia).